 In 2015 McLaren Park Collaborative members voted to set aside 2012 Bond funds to repair the surface in front of the amphitheater stage and install a handrail on the path leading from the stage to the green room.
 This work was done in 2016.

-Following the 2015 Grateful Dead “Fare Thee Well” Tour and SFRPD sponsored live-streaming concert in AT&T Park, the concert sponsor The Madison House donated $25,000 to SF Rec and Park to improve the Jerry Garcia Amphitheater.
+Following the 2015 Grateful Dead “Fare Thee Well” Tour which SFRPD sponsored as a live-streaming concert in AT&T Park, the concert sponsor, The Madison House, donated $25,000 to SF Rec and Park to improve the Jerry Garcia Amphitheater.
 The donated funds paid for an official RPD “flag-style” metal sign at the ADA entrance to the amphitheater displaying “Jerry Garcia Amphitheater.”

 In 2016 SFRPD began the “McLaren Park Visioning Process,” starting with a day of family-friendly fun, a Treasure Hunt, designed for participants to discover several special places within the park.
 Future plans include a family triathlon and a soapbox derby.

 In 2017 SFRPD created four separate focus groups: Trails and Paths, Roadways, Jerry Garcia Amphitheater, and Group Picnic Area and Playground.